effektif/user-docs/docs/integration/salesforce.rst

 Salesforce configuration
 ------------------------

-Before you can enable Salesforce triggers, you need to configure Outbound messages, which are one kind of Salesforce workflow action.
+Before you can enable Salesforce triggers, you need to configure Outbound messages - a kind of Salesforce workflow action.
 Set this up in Salesforce as follows.

 Select the Setup menu item, and select `Build` → `Create` → `Workflow & Approvals` → `Workflow Rules`.